DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-8-mentor-materials.md

 - Use modelling, explanations and scaffolds, acknowledging that novices need more structure early in a domain.
 - Identify pupils who need new content further broken down.
 - Give manageable, specific and sequential instructions.
-- Check pupils’ understanding of instructions before a task begins.
+- Check pupils' understanding of instructions before a task begins.

-Next, meet with your teacher to work through the ‘feedback’ stage of instructional coaching.
+Next, meet with your teacher to work through the 'feedback' stage of instructional coaching.